-Second jobs row: MPs should not be for sale, says Rees-Mogg
+Second jobs row: Labour defeated over its standards proposals

 This is yet to be defined, but International Trade Secretary Anne-Marie Trevelyan has suggested 15 hours a week as a reasonable limit.

-That committee, which has been reviewing the rules for several months, is due to publish its own report in the coming weeks.

-But MPs are currently debating competing visions for how the crisis should be resolved.

-Labour's suggestion would order the standards committee to draw up rules by 31 January to implement the consultancy ban.
+Labour's defeated motion would have ordered the standards committee to draw up new rules by 31 January to implement the ban on MPs working as political consultants.

-If the government did not offer MPs a vote on these rules within 15 days, backbench MPs would gain the power to force one.
+If the government did not then offer MPs a vote on these rules within 15 days, backbench MPs would gain the power to force one.

-However, the government has tabled an amendment - or proposed an alternative - to this plan, which would see the committee coming up with recommendations by the same date, but what happens next is left unclear.
+Under the government's plans, the committee will come up with recommendations by the same date, but what happens next is left unclear.

 Arguments over second jobs held by MPs outside of Westminster have intensified in recent weeks in the wake of the Mr Paterson's case.